Wanaiysha/Changing-nuclear-network-rate/Readme.md

    - **C. CHANGING THE KADONIS REACTION RATES**

 Refer to Kadonis.F90 and one could update the NPDATA/MACS as needed.
 Some reactions have more than one database and only the 1st one will be adopted in the calculation.
 Be careful with the number of rows with the new table/data implementation.
-Note : FYI, 'O' means experimental data and '1' means theoretical date (For reference purpose only)
+Note : FYI, 'O' means experimental data and '1' means theoretical data (For reference purpose only)

 **3. CUSTOM AD-HOC CHANGES**